Punchyou/flavors_of_physics_Ds_decay/project_report.md

 > Note that in the resampled dataset, I have dropped the "weights" feature from the original dataset as, according to the [description of the dataset](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test), is the feature used to determine if the decay happens or not based on its value, and is the one used to create the binary *signal* column.
 It will not be used in the solution whatsoever.

+TODO: Add the distribution of data and say they need scaling!!

 ## Algorithms Implementation